jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/bgpsec_router_certs?issuer=YYYY

-YYYY is a search pattern representing the "issuer" property of a BGPSec Router Certificate object, as described in (#bgpsec_router_cert_object_class).
+YYYY is a search pattern per [@!RFC9082, section 4.1], representing the "issuer" property of a BGPSec Router Certificate object, as described in (#bgpsec_router_cert_object_class).
 The following URL would be used to find information for BGPSec Router Certificate objects with issuer matching the "CN=ISP-C*" pattern:

 ```
 https://example.net/rdap/rpki1/bgpsec_router_certs?issuer=CN%3DISP-C*